gperdrizet/hill_climber/docs/source/user_guide.rst

    - 'random': Random pair selection
    - 'all_neighbors': All neighboring pairs

-**step_spread** (default: 1.0)
+**step_spread** (default: 0.01)
-   Standard deviation of the normal distribution used for perturbations.
-Controls the variability and typical magnitude of changes.
-Perturbations are sampled from a normal distribution with mean 0 and this standard deviation.
+   Perturbation spread as a fraction of the input data range (0.01 = 1% of range).
+   Controls the magnitude of changes relative to your data scale.
+The actual perturbation standard deviation is calculated as ``step_spread * mean(data_range)``, making it automatically scale-appropriate for your data.
 Larger values create more dramatic perturbations, smaller values make more subtle adjustments.

 **perturb_fraction** (default: 0.1)
    Fraction of data points to modify in each iteration (0.0 to 1.0).